sriramab/gamamanual/Tutorials/Recipes/ManipulateLight.md

 Points lights can be seen as a candle in your world, diffusing the light equally in all the direction.

-Here is an example of our GAML scene using only diffuse light (color red, the light source is displayed as a red sphere) :
+Here is an example of our GAML scene using only diffuse light, with a point light (color red, the light source is displayed as a red sphere) :

 ![resources/images/lightRecipes/point_light.png](resources/images/lightRecipes/point_light.png)